 Tumble into your very own chalk painted dream and fall in love with this whimsical and wonderful Poppins themed accommodation.

-The room sleeps up to 6 people and features unique Poppins murals, a large screen TV, kitchenette and a double Jacuzzi bath, you will never want to leave our movie-themed hotel in Liverpool.
+The room sleeps up to 6 people and features unique Poppins murals, a large screen TV, kitchenette and a double whirlpool bath, you will never want to leave our movie-themed hotel in Liverpool.

 An actress, model and sex symbol of the 1950s, Marilyn Monroe was an icon of her time.